 High school students will experience the rigors and rewards of a college-level architecture studio first hand.
 The program provides specific architectural training and enables students to make more informed decisions regarding their college careers.

-This two-week program, focuses on an intruduction to the theory of architecture, computing and simulation, freehand and extreme drawing, building ecologies and design.
+This two-week program, focuses on an introduction to the theory of architecture and design, freehand and digital drawing, and how to represent and describe one's work in a clear and convincing manner.
 Students will be individually critiqued and tutored in design studios, group and individual projects, reviews, and public presentations.

 The core of the experience is studio work.
 Critique and evaluation of studio work is continuous, occuring in one-on-one discussion with instructors and in larger group reviews.
 Studio work is complimented by a series of lectures discussing the broader context of architectural practice, contemporary projects and practitioners, as well as more technical concerns such as drawing and model making.